-The Common World of Events and Cities: Building Community through Proactive Events Management

-For events to meet their full potential, to all interested parties, we must learn to see ourselves as a singular team of partners working toward common goals.
+The Common World of Events and Cities: Building Community through Proactive Events Management see ourselves as a singular team of partners working toward common goals.
 Key among those partnerships is the one between events and cities.
 This session will talk about what a successful partnership looks and feels like when it works.